balakg/rayleigh-eigendirections/README.md

 7. "r_head_seg_hi_2": pixels within head region + high pass filter using gaussian filter, sigma = 2
 8. "l_all": all facial landmarks (3D coordinates)

+## 3.2 Direction and path algorithm choices
+The direction algorithm ('dir_alg' input to main.py) may be one of four choices:
+1. reds: computes Rayleigh EigenDirections to maximize changing features and minimize fixed ones.
+2. maxc: only maximizes changing features
+3. minf: only minimizes fixed features
+4. rand: random directions (useful as a baseline for comparison purposes)

+The path algorithm may be one of two choices:
+1. linear: After choosing a direction vector at the seed point (using one of the direction algorithms above), move along that vector to create a traversal.
+2. local: Recompute the set of best local directions at each step of a traversal and project the previous direction vector onto the span of the local set.